jesyspa/snakt-design/Design/folding-unfolding.md

   super-classes becomes problematic, we can get rid of them by flattening hierarchies.
 - The document doesn't consider nullable references.
 They can be included by adding a flag to the elements inside a `PredCtx`.
+- `if` statements are supported by the annotation system and should also be supported in the encoding.
+- `while` statements are not yet supported by the annotation system.
+When they will be supported, it will also be necessary to add logic for inferring invariants about predicates.